 Usually the packaging demonstrates how often your filter should be exchanged.
 In our experience, the accordion-style filters work better, and are worth the added cost.

 Filters are manufactured from varying materials, with single-use fiberglass filters being the most common.
 Polyester and pleated filters trap more dust but may decrease your unit’s airflow.
 Then there are HEPA (high efficiency particulate air) filters.

 While you might want to use a HEPA filter, know that's like installing a MERV 16 filter in your HVAC unit.
 It’s very unlikely your system was created to run with amount of resistance.
-If you’re worried about indoor air quality in Dayton, consider adding a HEPA-grade air filtration system.
+If you’re worried about indoor air quality.
 This unit works alongside your heating and cooling system.